CAN ED (ERECTILE DYSFUNCTION) DRUGS HELP WITH BPH (BENIGN PROSTATIC HYPERPLASIA)?

 The prostate is typically the size of a walnut, in young, healthy men.
 This allows plenty of room for the urethra to easily pass urine, allows the bladder to fully empty, thereby preventing frequent or urgent urination.

 Unfortunately, as men age, the tissues of the prostate enlarge because of excessive cell growth.
 When this happens, the prostate pinches or compresses the urethra, reducing its ability to pass urine easily.
-This condition is known as Benign Prostatic Hyperplasia (BPH)
+This condition is known as Benign Prostatic Hyperplasia (BPH), commonly called an enlarged prostate.

 Men with enlarged prostates or BPH will notice symptoms including: